Have you ever gone out hiking, only to be utterly and helplessly unprepared?

 Helpful Resources For PNW Trails

 First of all, let’s get you started on some essential knowledge.

-Read some of our past posts to familiarize yourself with the places you want to go and things you’d like to see when hiking in the Pacific Northwest.
+Read some of our past posts and other helpful tools to familiarize yourself with the places you want to go and things you’d like to see when hiking in the Pacific Northwest.